apache/cassandra-java-driver/manual/cloud/README.md

       **Note:** With the `Cluster.builder()` object, make sure to set the path to the secure connect bundle for your Apollo database (**"/path/to/secure-connect-database_name.zip"**) in the `withCloudSecureConnectBundle()` method as shown in the following example.
-If converting from using the open source Cassandra Java Driver to the DSE Java Driver, ensure that you change `Cluster` to `DseCluster`.
       * DataStax Java Driver for Apache Cassandra 3.x

           ```java